How does a doctor tell the difference between scalp psoriasis and seborrheic dermatitis of the scalp?

 Answers from Lawrence E. Gibson, M.D.

-Scalp psoriasis and seborrheic dermatitis of the scalp can be difficult to differentiate.
-Both are common conditions that affect the scalp.
-In addition, they share some similar signs and symptoms, such as itchy, red, scaly skin.
+Scalp psoriasis and seborrheic dermatitis are common conditions that affect the scalp.
+In addition, they share some similar signs and symptoms, such as red, scaly skin.

 Most often, the scales of psoriasis are thicker and somewhat drier in appearance than are the scales of seborrheic dermatitis.
+Psoriasis has more of a tendency to extend beyond the hairline.
 In addition, psoriasis usually affects more than one area of the body.
 If you have scalp psoriasis, you may also have mild psoriasis on your elbows, knees, hands or feet or may notice subtle nail changes, such as pitting.

 - Itching or soreness

-- Red, oily skin covered with greasy white or yellow scales
+- Red skin covered with greasy-looking white or yellowish scales

-- Yellow or white scales that may attach to the hair shaft
+- Skin flakes (dandruff) that may attach to the hair shaft